ashley-nygaard/wine/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

+Clone the project

+Run `npm install` to gather all the dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.